 AI changes the scoping and gap-finding steps the most, and only if the AI can see the whole map.

 A generic AI chat can give you a starting list of workstreams if you describe the project, but it cannot see your actual map, so it cannot tell you what your specific project is missing.
+It answers the average project, not yours.
 The useful version is an AI that reads the whole canvas.
 Then you can map the project and ask it to find the gaps, surface dependencies you have not drawn, or expand a thin branch into deliverables, all against the real structure rather than a description of it.

 The honest limit is that AI is good at breadth here, not judgment.
-It will help you see what might be missing; deciding what is actually in scope and what the real risks are is still the team's call.
+It will help you see what might be missing.
+It will not know that your legal team is slow, that the vendor has burned you before, or that this particular stakeholder needs the copy a week early.
+Deciding what is actually in scope and what the real risks are is still the team's call.
+Treat the AI as the fastest gap-finder in the room, not the decision-maker.

 Read across and the division of labor is clear.
 The mind map owns the start (shape, gaps, kickoff).
-The Gantt chart owns the timeline.
-The task list owns the daily execution.
+The Gantt chart owns the timeline and the visual dependency-over-time view.
+The task list owns daily execution and ownership.
 A healthy project uses the map first and the others after, not the others instead of the map.
+If you only ever reach for one of the three, you are answering one of these questions well and guessing at the other two.

 The honest limit, and it is an important one, is that Storyflow is not a project management tool in the execution sense.
 It does not run Gantt timelines, automated task tracking, sprint boards, or workload management.
+There are no due-date reminders, no assignee rollups, no burndown charts.
+It is cloud-first, so there is no offline local-file mode.
+And it is a newer platform than the incumbents, so the deep integrations and reporting that a mature PM tool ships with are not there.
 For the day-to-day running of the schedule (owners, due dates, status updates, dependencies over time), a dedicated project management platform like Asana, Jira, ClickUp, or Linear is the right tool, and you should hand off to it after the kickoff map.
 Use the canvas to plan the shape; use the task tool to run the work.
 Trying to track a live project on a mind map, or trying to scope a fuzzy project on a Gantt chart, is using the wrong tool for the question.
+Shape before schedule, and the right tool for each.

 A mind map shows the shape of a project: its workstreams, deliverables, dependencies, and unknowns, all on one surface.
 A Gantt chart shows the schedule: what happens when, over time.
 You use a mind map at the start to understand and scope the project, and a Gantt chart afterward to plan and track the timeline.
-They answer different questions and work best together.
+They answer different questions and work best together, with the map coming first.

 Put the goal in the center, branch the major workstreams, expand each into deliverables, then mark the dependencies and risks.
 Pressure-test the whole map for gaps, and finally hand the agreed deliverables off to a task tool with owners and dates.
 The key is to stop at deliverables on the map and leave individual task tracking to your project management tool.

 Yes, especially for scoping and finding gaps, but only if the AI can read your actual map.
 A generic chat can suggest workstreams from a description, while an AI that reads the whole canvas can pressure-test your specific project, surface missing dependencies, and expand thin branches against the real structure.
-AI is good at breadth here; deciding actual scope and risk is still the team's judgment.
+AI is good at breadth here.
+Deciding actual scope and real risk is still the team's judgment.

 Use both, at different stages.
 A mind map is better at the start when the work is not yet defined, because it shows the whole shape and the connections between parts.
 A task list is better once the work is defined, for tracking who does what by when.
-Map first to understand, then list to execute.
+Map first to understand the shape, then list to run the schedule.

 The best tool is a visual canvas that is fast to map on and, ideally, has AI that can read the map.
-Storyflow fits the scoping and kickoff stage because the map and the AI share one canvas.
-For running the schedule afterward, a dedicated project management tool like Asana, Jira, or Linear is the right choice.
+Storyflow fits the scoping and kickoff stage because the map and the AI share one canvas, and its free plan covers a full project.
+For running the schedule afterward, a dedicated project management tool like Asana, Jira, ClickUp, or Linear is the right choice.
 Match the tool to the stage.

 Map ideas in space, then ask the AI to restructure, expand, or connect them.
 Open any of these boards and start thinking visually instead of in lists.